Quantum jumps in amplitude bistability: Tracking a coherent and invertible state localization: Master equation and amplitude bistability in the strong-coupling limit

 where $\rho$ is the reduced density operator for the system comprising a cavity mode resonantly coupled to a two-level system, and

-is the JC Hamiltonian in the interaction picture; $a^{\dagger}$ and $a$ are creation and annihilation operators for the cavity mode, $\sigma_{+}$ and $\sigma_{-}$ are raising and lowering operators for the two-state system, and $g$ is the dipole coupling strength.
+is the JC Hamiltonian in a frame rotating with the drive (see Appendix~\ref{sec:MC}); $a^{\dagger}$ and $a$ are creation and annihilation operators for the cavity mode, $\sigma_{+}$ and $\sigma_{-}$ are raising and lowering operators for the two-state system, and $g$ is the dipole coupling strength.
 Photons escape the cavity at an average rate of $2\kappa$.
 The drive field has amplitude $\varepsilon$, and its frequency $\omega_d$ is detuned with respect to the cavity mode by $\Delta\omega \equiv \omega_d-\omega_0$, where $\omega_0$ is the common frequency of the field mode and the two-state system.
 In this work, we operate under strong-coupling conditions, $g/\kappa \gg 1$, allowing for a well-defined JC nonlinear spectrum against the broadening induced by dissipation~\cite{Alsing1992, Tian1992, CarmichaelBook2, Fink2008, Bishop2009, Shamailov2010}.

 Bimodality in the steady-state (ss) $Q$ function of the cavity field, $Q_{\rm ss}(x+iy)=\pi^{-1}\langle x+iy|\rho_{\rm cav, ss}|x+iy \rangle$~\cite{CarmichaelBook1}---we call $\rho_{\rm cav}$ the reduced system density matrix upon tracing out the two-state atom---is commonly used to indicate the coexistence of two {\it quasi}coherent states in certain regions of the drive-amplitude-detuning plane: one close to the vacuum, termed {\it dim} (D), and another of high photon number, termed {\it bright} (B).
 The domain of state coexistence~\cite{Wellens2001, Ginossar2010, Peano2010, Gabor2023, Sett2024}, which may also be observed in a multiphoton resonance output~\cite{Mavrogordatos2022, Mavrogordatos2024}, shapes the path via which photon blockade breaks down by means of a first-order dissipative quantum phase transition~\cite{Vojta2003, Carmichael2015, Fink2017, Vukics2019, Brookes2021, Kurko24} or via an order-to-disorder transition~\cite{Karmstrand24}.
-Figure~\ref{fig:FIGM1}(a) illustrates low-photon bistable switching, conditioned on a particular sequence of recorded photon ``clicks'' in the domain of state coexistence, for an equated dwell time in the B and D states, amounting to tens of cavity lifetimes.
+The first operational example we meet in Sec.~\ref{subsec:cohlocJC} illustrates low-photon bistable switching, conditioned on a particular sequence of recorded photon ``clicks'' in the domain of state coexistence, for an equated dwell time in the B and D states, amounting to tens of cavity lifetimes.